Continuing Education Activity

 Summary of Recommendations from the ACOG Practice Bulletin on Emergency Contraception

 Ulipristal acetate is more effective than LNG and combined methods and effective for up to 5 days.
-Cu-IUD is the most effective method with the advantage of providing long term contraception (Level A- Based on good and consistent scientific evidence).
-No examination or tests required to give a prescription for EC and treatment should be initiated as soon as possible after UPSI and be available for up to 5 days after UPSI (Level B- based on limited or inconsistent scientific evidence).
+Cu-IUD is the most effective method with the advantage of providing long-term contraception (Level A- Based on good and consistent scientific evidence).
+No examination or tests are required to give a prescription for EC, and treatment should be initiated as soon as possible after UPSI and be available for up to 5 days after UPSI (Level B- based on limited or inconsistent scientific evidence).
 Consider Cu-IUD in obese women and women taking enzyme-inducing drugs as it has no impact on them (Level B).
 Advance provision of prescription for EC, information on effective contraception and arrangement for clinical evaluation in case of delay in cycles, lower abdominal pain or persistent irregular, bleeding and choosing Cu-IUD as EC in women who meet the criteria for IUD are good practice recommendations based on primary consensus and expert opinion (Level C- Based on consensus and expert opinion).